DFazekas/THW-Studio/README.md

 2. Open the project in Unity.
 3. Ensure all dependencies are installed through Unity's Package Manager.
 4. Run the game in the Unity Editor or build for your preferred platform.

-## Usage

-[Explain how to use the game or any specific features.
-Provide any additional information necessary for users.]

 ## Development Workflow